BlazorHub/oqtane.chathubs/README.md

 - [x] Get familiar with the [Oqtane Framework](https://github.com/oqtane/oqtane.framework).
 - [x] Clone the Oqtane Github Repository in Visual Studio Team Explorer.
-- [x] Create a new branch of the Oqtane 1.0.1 release and check it out.
 - [x] Clone the Oqtane ChatHub Module in VS Team Explorer and build in debug and release mode.
 - [ ] get it work somehow good luck